thealepo/latent-diffusion-jax/README.md

 ---

+## Architecture

+This model was built from scratch in JAX/Flax NNX and follows the standard latent diffusion design:

+- **DDPM Scheduler:** Linear beta schedule with the forward/reverse process mathematical constants.
+Implements `add_noise` (forward) and `step` (reverse) for training and inference respectively.
+- **UNet:** The core model.
+Consists of symmetric encoder/decoder paths (with skip connections), a deep bottleneck, and a final projection.
+    - **DoubleConv Blocks:** Two Conv -> GroupNorm -> SiLU layers.
+    - **CrossAttention Blocks:** Multihead attention where the image features (query) attend to CLIP text embeddings (key/value).
+Applied at the deepest layers of the UNet.
+    - **DownBlocks / UpBlocks:** DoubleConv + optional CrossAttention, with MaxPool downsampling and ConvTranspose upsampling.
+    - **Timestep Embedding:** Encoding of integer timestep, passed through an MLP.
+- **Frozen CLIP Encoder:** Encodes text prompts into 768-dim embeddings that condition the UNet via cross-attention. (`openai/clip-vit-large-patch14`)
+- **Frozen VAE:** Compresses 256×256 images into 32×32×4 latents for training, and decodes generated latents back to pixel space. (`runwayml/stable-diffusion-v1-5`)
+- **Classifier-Free Guidance (CFG):** Done during training so that model learns both conditional and unconditional denoising.
+At inference, both passes are compared: `ε = ε_uncond + scale * (ε_cond − ε_uncond)`.

+---

 ## Some Generated Images!

 While a full training cycle was not done, we still have some previews on the capabilities of the model, having trained on ***120k MS-COCO*** images for 30 epochs.
 Enjoy the 3 test samples, which include the prompts `a sunset over the city`, `a red car on a highway`, and `a cat in the grass` respectively.
 The images are shown from epochs 10, 20, and 30.